-20 by SSH, especially the large signals in the western basin.
+The main result from our analysis has been seen repeatedly in the results presented.
+Subsurface fluctuations in the center of the basin are large, are well described by a first baroclinic mode, and have long periods.
+These signals are accurately described by SSH, especially the large signals in the western basin.
 At the boundaries, however, the signals are weak, are poorly described by the first baroclinic mode, and have large variance at relatively short periods.
 These differences explain why SSH is of limited utility at the boundaries.

-Though these results may appear obvious in hindsight, the agreement between SSH and vertical modes has often been assumed but has rarely analyzed in detail.
-The decrease of the surface signal towards the western boundary has been the focus of much recent attention (Wunsch, 2008; Kanzow et al., 2009; Zhai et al., 2010), but the
+Though these results may appear obvious in hindsight, the agreement between SSH and vertical modes has often been assumed but has rarely been analyzed in detail.
+The decrease of the surface signal towards the western boundary has been the focus of much recent attention (Wunsch, 2008; Kanzow et al., 2009; Zhai et al., 2010), but the underlying assumption has always been that it is solely the surface amplitude that is of importance.
+Similarly, studies that interpret SSH in terms of the first baroclinic mode assume that this relationship is stable and uniform at all horizontal locations, whether based on numerical modeling (Hirschi et al., 2007, 2009) or on ARGO observations (Willis, 2010).
+We have shown that this is a false assumption close to the boundaries at 26° N. Exactly where and how these assumptions fail gives useful insight into the local dynamical processes.